Sign-up for our email newsletter and stay connected.

 By planting 50 million trees on National Forests, we are investing in healthy forests for today and for future generations.
 Together, we will reforest tens of thousands of acres of habitat and protect watersheds that provide life’s most sustaining resource for thousands of communities and some of our largest cities.

 When wildfire, insects or disease impact National Forests, the timely establishment of seedlings helps jumpstart forest recovery.
 Tree planting following disturbances and for native species restoration supports us and our forests in many ways:

 National Forests are the largest single source of fresh water in the United States, supplying millions in towns and cities with water.
 Reforestation helps halt soil erosion, and ensure that our forests can filter and supply the water that we all depend on.

 Reforestation after disturbances improves forest health.
 By planting the right species, reforestation helps makes National Forests more resilient to future challenges like climate change and wildfire.

 National Forests provide habitat for an incredible diversity of wildlife.
 These lands provide habitat for more than 3,000 vertebrate species and innumerable invertebrates.
 Nearly one third of federally listed threatened and endangered species (more than 400 species) are known to depend upon National Forest habitats.

 As trees grow and consume air, they remove harmful pollutants from the air.
 Reforestation helps re-establish forest cover and improve our “natural air filter.”

 U.S. forests offset between 10 to 20 percent of U.S. emissions each year.
 Reforestation helps sustain and increase the carbon sequestration potential of National Forests, mitigating the effects of global climate change.
 Forests are also natural air conditioners, providing local cooling effects that help regulate temperatures.

 Disturbances can sometimes be so severe that they can affect the forests ability to regenerate for decades to come.
 Planting trees helps establish a seed source to give forests a better shot at quick recovery.

 The links between our mental and physical well-being and nature are clear.
 We’re happier and less stressed when we spend time in nature.
-By replanting our forests, we’re helping to make more space for you to find peace of mind.
+By replanting National Forests, we’re helping to make more space for you to find peace of mind.